 Zuma said education is now a top priority of the government and receives the biggest chunk of the national budget.

 The South African leader further said at least 80 percent of public schools in the country do not charge school fees.

 “Poverty must not prevent a child from obtaining an education,” he said.

 Zuma also criticized violent protesters who burn schools, universities, and public amenities during protests.

 Over 15 schools were recently burned in South Africa’s Limpopo province where residents protesting against being moved to another municipality became violent, destroying public property.

-Tags: south africa, zuma, president south africa, JOBURG, Johannesburg, south africa politics, jacob zuma, south africa racism, Marc Chenault, Hassan Isilow, mandela, madiba, nelson mandela, south africa opposition, south africa protest, south africa march, south africa violence, south africa education, limpopo province south africa, bantu, Soweto, soweto uprising, soweto students uprising, south africa history, apartheid, apartheid history, apartheid south africa, apartheid remembrance
+Tags: zuma, JOBURG, Johannesburg, south africa politics, jacob zuma, south africa racism, Marc Chenault, Hassan Isilow, mandela, madiba, nelson mandela, south africa opposition, south africa protest, south africa march, south africa violence, south africa education, limpopo province south africa, bantu, Soweto, soweto uprising, soweto students uprising, south africa history, apartheid, apartheid history, apartheid south africa, apartheid remembrance